AngusNOW Overview – Your Live Registration System

 Once your search has resulted in a match or matches, you can click on any information that is highlighted to further your search.
 For example there may be progeny available to look at, or you can view the pedigree tree.
 If the breeder or current owner of an animal is a member of the Canadian Angus Association, their name will be highlighted and you can click on it to view their membership information such as a phone number, address or email address.

 DNA Test Process

 - Collect your DNA samples: your Association recommends that you collect a DNA sample on your animals when you are processing them.
-You are able to store most types of sample at room temperature in a safe location indefinitely.
+You are able to store most types of samples at room temperature in a safe location indefinitely.
 Please ensure that the samples are well labelled for ease of future use.
-Hair samples should include the hair root or follicle and be affixed by tape to keep the hair together.
-Hair can also be affixed to hair cards available through your Association.
+Hair samples should include the hair root or follicle.
+Hair can be affixed to hair cards available through your Association.
 In addition blood cards and tissue sampling units (TSUs) are available.

 - Send your samples and forms to the lab to be processed.

 Please do not send the lab DNA submissions without your requisition forms.
 Without these forms the lab will not be able to process your test requests.
 Sending DNA samples to the lab without the correct paperwork results in a delay to your testing and an additional fee will be assessed.